-- Lions Green Team hands-on projects focused on improving and/or protecting the environment such as clean-ups, tree planting, recycling, and environmental education. - Lions Environmental Photo Contest designed to showcase the beauty of Lions local environments and highlight the importance of environmental preservation.
+- Lions Green Team involves hands-on projects focused on improving and/or protecting the environment such as clean-ups, tree planting, recycling, and environmental education. - Lions Environmental Photo Contest designed to showcase the beauty of Lions local environments and highlight the importance of environmental preservation.
 Many of the photo entries are also featured in the Lions Environmental Photo Calendar.

 Lions are also encouraged to organize service activities in celebration of Earth Day (April 22) and UN World Environment Day (June 5).
+In addition, Lions can get involved in the Centennial Service Challenge: Protecting our Environment Campaign during the month of April.